fmalik24/rates/README.md

-# **Sample Problem**
+# **Rates API**
 ------------

+##  Descroption
-#### Build an API (1) that allows a user to enter a date time range (2) and get back the price at which they would be charged to park for that time span (3)
+    API that allows a user to enter a date time range and get back the price at which they would be charged to park for that time span.

-4. The application publishes an API that computes a price for an input datetime range
-5. The user specifies input date/times as ISO-8601 with timezones
-6. Rates are specified by a JSON file

-    a.
-A rate is comprised of a price, time range the rate is valid, and days of the week the rate applies to

-    b.
-See [here](#sample-json-for-testing) for an example

-7. User input can span more than one day, but the API shouldn't return a valid price  - it should return `unavailable`
-8. User input can span multiple rates, but the API shouldn't return a valid price - it should return `unavailable`
-9. Rates will not span multiple days
-10. The application publishes a second API endpoint where rate information can be updated by submitting a modified rates JSON and can be stored in memory

-## Requirements

-11. Preferred languages are Python, Kotlin, Java, or Go to complete this
-  * If you are planning on using a different language, please let the recruiting team know your language of choice
-12. It should support JSON over HTTP
-13. API endpoints should be documented
-14. Tests need to be in place

-## Extra Credit

-15. Include a Swagger Spec
-16. Include a Dockerfile
-17. Metrics for endpoint(s) captured and available to be queried via an endpoint (e.g. average response time).
-Add the metrics you feel would be appropriate to identify the health and performance of your application
+    Note: Find API details in swagger.yml

-## Submitting
+## User Guide

-* Zip up your submission and submit it via GreenHouse
-  * You can achieve this with `git archive --format zip --output /full/path/to/zipfile.zip master` if using git
-* Include any instructions on how to build, run, and test your application
+    1. Clone the repo
+    2. cd in the project directory i.e /rates

+    Docker
+    1. docker build -t rates .
+    2. docker run -p 8080:8080 rates

+    Local System
+    1. go build ../rates
+    2. go run ../rates

+    Tests

+    1. go test
+    2. go test -coverprofile cp.out

 ## Sample JSON for testing
 ```json